DiscoRiver/massh/README.md

 ![logo](./doc/logo.jpg)

 ### Description
-Massh provides a method for running distributed commands, via SSH, to any number of hosts, concurrently.
+Pack for running Linux distributed shell commands via SSH.

 ### Why?
 I wanted to experiment with distributed SSH commands, and provide a functional replacement for the old,